nomanleftbehind/nomanleftbehind/README.md

 *   🌍  Based in Calgary, Canada
 *   🔭  Specializing in development of web apps using GraphQL API
 *   🌱  Proponent of strongly typed languages and functional programming
-*   🤔  Currently building a web app for tracking GHG emissions in energy industry, using only Rust technology stack, including frontend (compiling Rust to WASM)
+*   🤔  Currently building an application for managing methane emissions in oil and gas industry
 *   ✉️  You can contact me at [domagoj.sucic1@gmail.com](mailto:domagoj.sucic1@gmail.com)
 *   👯  I'm open to collaborate on interesting projects
 *   ⚡  When drinking orange juice, I can't help but chug